KAPOORS ON THE ROAD

 We headed off into the reserve as the sky started to lighten.
 This near to the equator, the periods of twilight at dawn and dusk are very short, but very enchanting.
 Kanha is famous for the mist hanging over the forest at this time of year and I have to say it was something special.
 I took a couple of photographs that I think do the setting justice - I hope you enjoy them too.

 As the light improved, our guide and driver each started to spot evidence that tigers had passed along the road early that morning.
 As the dew forms, the tigers often use the roads to move through the parkland and their pug marks (footprints) are easily be seen in the soft soil.
-The roads through the park are not paved to minimise the intrusion of humans, and we were able to lean out of our vehicle and photograph the pug marks as we crept along the trails.
+The roads through the park are not paved to minimize the intrusion of humans, and we were able to lean out of our vehicle and photograph the pug marks as we crept along the trails.
 At one spot, we even observed tiger droppings, although these did not appear to be fresh.
 The tigers were on the move, we just hoped to be able to spot one before the sun got too high and they found their resting place for the day.

 As we were moving through the dense forest, I kept feeling water dripping on my head.
 The skies were clear and I finally realized that it was the dew dripping off the forest canopy that was falling on me.
 We kept driving along the trails, watching for signs of wildlife when an approaching motorcyclist stopped to tell us that tourists were watching a tiger on the road ahead.
 We hurried to the spot where we saw two jeeps stopped.
 Just as we arrived the tiger left the road and veered into the forest.
 We did not see its head, but its huge striped body was clearly visible as it slipped into the undergrowth.
 If we had arrived seconds later, we would have missed it entirely.
-The tiger's coat is so well designed that it disappeared completely into the trees - the pattern of light and shade matching perfectly with the pattern of it's stripes.
+The tiger's coat is so well designed that it disappeared completely into the trees - the pattern of light and shade matching perfectly with the pattern of its stripes.

 We breathed a sigh, as we now knew that anything else we spied in the reserve would be a bonus.
 We had found the elusive tiger in its natural environment.
 The other tourists in the vehicles ahead of us were especially lucky as they had a chance to view the tiger for a much longer time and no doubt had taken fantastic photographs.
 I didn't care that I had not had enough time to get a shot, just seeing those orange and black stripes and the incredible size of the tiger, was enough.

 The three vehicles started their engines and proceeded along the trail again.
-When we reached a fork in the road we split up to follow our assigned routes and we were alone in the forest again.
+When we reached a fork in the road, we split up to follow our assigned routes and we were alone in the forest again.
 I read somewhere that for every tiger you see when touring the reserve, there are at least ten tigers that see you.
 What a thrilling thought!

 It was approaching 8:00 a.m. and we headed to the central meeting point in the area where all vehicles congregate to await word of tigers spotted by the resident mahouts on elephant back.
 Kanha has a well-designed system of tracking tigers and when they settle down to rest, they are surrounded by elephants.
 Strangely enough, the tigers are afraid of elephants and will generally not move when they are around.
 The mahouts are equipped with radios and call in to announce the location of the tiger.
 The tourist vehicles are then dispatched one at a time so that those wishing to ride into the forest to view the tiger are able to do so.
 Once again, we were quick off the mark and were the first gypsy to arrive.
 There were two elephants waiting by the side of the road and two others deep in the forest guarding the tiger.

 We quickly climbed the ladder to sit on the platform, and then with a word to the elephant, we plunged into the forest.
-We had to be careful of branches and overhanging leaves and the elephant had to manoeuvre over some difficult terrain, but at last the mahout signalled for the elephant to stop and then pointed to the undergrowth and said "tiger".
+We had to be careful of branches and overhanging leaves and the elephant had to maneuver over some difficult terrain, but at last the mahout signaled for the elephant to stop and then pointed to the undergrowth and said "tiger".
 Where?
 Where?
 Our eyes tried to make out the form hidden far below us.
 Just then the tiger shifted a little and it was the movement that helped us to spot him.
 Wow!
 Oh, wow!

 Words cannot describe the feeling of looking straight into the eyes of such a magnificent animal.
 I thought that we would only stay a few minutes, but then the mahout ordered the elephant to move once again and I realized that he was directing him in a circle around the resting tiger.
 In this way, we were able to see him from all sides.
 I was so fascinated that I was only able to take a few pictures.
 I wanted to revel in the experience and not just view the tiger through the lens.
-He had chosen his resting place well, he was well-camouflaged and we had to stare intently so that we would not lose sight of him.
+He had chosen his resting place well; he was well-camouflaged and we had to stare intently so that we would not lose sight of him.
 The mahout did not make a move to leave until we realized that three other groups had come and gone in the time we had been there.
 We should give others a chance.
 On the way back to the road, I told the mahout that elephants were by far my favourite of all animals and he smiled knowingly.
 I asked the name of our elephant and was pleased to learn his name is Himalaya.

 Before climbing down, we asked our driver to take a photo of us on Himalaya.
 I had picked up a small Santa hat in Nagpur hoping to make this our Christmas photo, but I find I don't need such a kitschy hat to make this day memorable.
 This experience will go down as one of the greats.
 We spent the balance of the morning driving through the park observing many birds and other animals.
 The sun rose high in the sky and warmed me through.
 We basked in the sun and the wonderful experiences of Kanha.
 We knew we had more opportunities to come to the park in the afternoon and the next morning, but felt that nothing could top what we had seen already and that we would spend the balance of our time enjoying the Tuli resort before heading back to Nagpur.

 We had a hot shower at the lodge and after a lovely lunch we decided to walk into the nearby village.
 The afternoon temperature was perfect - around 25 degrees and there was a light breeze.
-As we arrived at the main road we noticed a school on the corner.
+As we arrived at the main road, we noticed a school on the corner.
 Much to my surprise, we found all the students were seated on the ground in the courtyard doing their lessons.
 We proved to me a great distraction, as those who noticed us turned and waved to us surreptitiously.
 The teacher noticed the inattention and looked up - only to greet us with a smile of her own.
 We waved back and then proceeded on our way - Anil is not one to interfere with another teacher's lessons!

 The village is a small one and there was not much to see, but it was a pleasant walk and we purchased some pan masala at the little shop at the end of town.
 On our way back we found that the school had finished for the day and some of the students were still in the courtyard.
 We spoke to them briefly in English - they said they are in the tenth standard and I asked them if they are learning English at school.
 They said yes and I praised them for their efforts.
 English is really becoming the global language.
 It may even ease their way from this remote village life into the wider world, who knows.

 That evening, one of the naturalists at the resort gave a slide show presentation on the animals in Kanha and stayed to have a question and answer period.
 We learned even more about what we had seen and I promised to email him a copy of the photograph that I had taken of the sloth bear.
 We sat for a long time by the bonfires that the lodge lights just near the dining room and enjoyed the crisp night air and the tons of stars overhead.
-We slept well that night in our cosy room , they provide electric heaters to ward off the night time chill.
+We slept well that night in our cosy room, they provide electric heaters to ward off the night time chill.
 Around four in the morning we could hear neighbouring guests preparing to head out into the park for their first look for the tiger.
 We snuggled deeper under our quilts and did not regret our decision to take a pass on another cold morning in the forest.
 After breakfast the next morning we sat in the sun for a couple of hours chatting with Sanjay Thakur, a wildlife naturalist.
 We were able to learn a great deal from him, not only about the national parks in India but about his life and the sacrifices that he has made to follow his dream to work to preserve what little is left of India's great natural gifts.
 His wife is studying far off in Pune and the separation is difficult for both of them, but she is doing her PhD in wildlife biology so at least they share a common passion for nature.
 Sanjay gave us some excellent advice on places to visit in the south and also in the far north east of India.
-It was a morning well spent and I took him photo before saying goodbye.
+It was a morning well spent and I took his photo before saying goodbye.

 Fortunately, the journey back to Nagpur was uneventful.
 I sat behind Anil with all the windows closed when we passed over the rocky road.
 I have a triangle shaped bruise on my arm and it's a little sore when I sleep on that side, but I'm really quite okay.
 It's not too high a price to pay for the experience of visiting such a wonderful place and viewing such magnificent wildlife.